quadram-institute-bioscience/tatajuba/docs/README.md

 ### `selected_tracts_` files for debugging
 These files have summary information about tracts over samples.
 They are currently used only for debug purposes, since they have the descriptive statistics between samples which are used to describe a tract as variable.
+Please do not rely on them, they might be removed in future versions.
 A short description of the columns (assumes familiarity with code details):

 column | description
 -------|-------------